kevin-hinz/everything-dot-net/getting-started.md

     - but makes it harder for the user bcz they need a different scanner.

 # Moving forward
-[* TOM: this section gets a little muddy.
+[* **TOM**: this section gets a little muddy.
 Can you help me remember what the goal is?
 Do we want to determine which path the user should take?]

 How you set up your SonarScanner for .NET depends on your dev environment.
 You can either initiate a manual scan on your local machine or initiate a scan from your CI provider.
 Here we will cover the most common cases:
 [* **TOM** I am not sure if we were to integrate this part, or if it's essencially the same information as in the next paragraph where we create the two branches: 1) Azure DevOps 2) everything else]

 1. Initiating a manual scan without continuous integration (on your local machine).
 For details, please go to [this page](sonarscanner-for-dotnet.md)
 1. Initiating a scan from your CI.
 There are methods are available according to your CI/CD plattform:

-[* **TOM**: is there a unique integration menthod related between each CI & .NET, something *different* than non-dotnet projects?]
+[* **TOM**: Is there unique integration menthod related between each CI & .NET, something *different* than non-dotnet projects?
+I am trying to understand similarities and/or differences as a way to structure this part.]
-[* **TOM**: can we chart this out in a flow diagram? if you *have this*, then *you go there*]
+[* **TOM**: Would it make sense for us to chart this out in a flow diagram? if you *have this*, then *you go there*, etc...]

   1. Azure DevOps
       - For SonarQube users, see the [SonarQube extension for Azure DevOps](sonarqube-extension-for-azure-devops.md)